 - Fall Cohort: September 13, 2014

 |Cost & Aid for 2014-2015|

 |Intervarsity Bible Software||$125|

-Students who are currently serving in ministry with an approved ministerial license will qualify for a 25% Ministry Leadership Grant reducing their tuition to $330/unit.
+Students who are currently serving in ministry with an approved ministerial license will qualify for a 25% tuition discount, the Ministry Leadership Grant.
 To download the Ministry and Leadership Grant Application click here.